ethereum-optimism/superchain-ops/tasks/eth/003-protocol-versions-delta/README.md

 Both are set at the same time in a batch because the time window has passed in which it makes sense to set the recommended version earlier.
 This isn't an issue, as both are informative signals.

+## Signing and execution

+Please see the signing and execution instructions in [SINGLE.md](../../../SINGLE.md).

 ## Validations

 On the "Events" tab, you can verify that two `ConfigUpdate` events were emitted from the `ProtocolVersions` proxy,